don-smith/learning-holochain/basic-tutorial.md

 We will be building a complete Holochain app that includes testing and a user interface.
 We'll start with a simple zome, add the smallest test we can write, and call the zome from a simple web client.

 Once we have something simple that operates across the full stack, we'll add more complexity by adding more features to the app.
+This will allow us to learn different aspects of Holochain as we need the functionality.

 As far as _what we're building_ ...
 I haven't decided yet.
 We're just going to start.
 Perhaps we'll identify the path we're on once we start walking.